Balasubramanian-pg/Power-BI-Interview-Files/Interview Questions/Adobe/Calculating Salary Differences.md

 > [!TIP]
 > Practice this pattern with different datasets to reinforce your understanding of relative calculations and context transitions in DAX.

-## How do we find last employee salary as baseline
+## How do we find the previous employee salary as baseline
 (because interviewers just love making you feel like you do not know anything)

 Just change `INDEX(1, ...)` to `INDEX(-1, ...)`: